Huotes/CommitMaker/README.md

 Chuck Norris can do a roundhouse kick faster than the speed of light.
 This means that if you turn on a light switch, you will be dead before the lightbulb turns on.

 Chuck Norris does not 'style' his hair.
 It lays perfectly in place out of sheer terror.

+Science Fact: Roundhouse kicks are comprised primarily of an element called Chucktanium.